veryalien/mycobit/README.md

 No SPI or I2C devices are supported.
 The SPI pins have been used as GPIO pins.
 I2C will probably not be supported.

 Unfortunately micropython on the micro:bit's nrf51822 doesn't leave much memory free and it was a struggle to get the latest mycobit.py to be loaded successfully without any memory errors.
 The source has virtually no comments and lots of pretty whitespace and variable names have been manually omitted, minifying the source didn't make any difference any more.

+Since this was originally written I've discovered the major flaw in the mico:bit version.
+I was simply too greedy with adding more memory pages than the original TPS.
+128 bytes extra storage seems to put it right on the edge of filling the available RAM at boot/compile time.
+You live and you learn!

 There are a couple of enhanced shift and rotate instructions in the latest version of the code.
 But, unfortunately, any further addtions, or even subtle changes to the python code, seem to make the python too large or complex for it to be successfully compiled to byte-code when loaded.
 If you want to play with the mycobit python source code for your own programs, you can switch things 'on' and 'off' by carefully commenting them out in the mu-editor and then re-loading the modified mycobit.py onto the micro:bit.